Logan Driscoll: Tampa Bay Rays

+Miami Marlins

+On August 20, 2026, the Rays traded Driscoll to the Miami Marlins in exchange for cash considerations.
+He had his contract selected to the major league roster the next day, and was subsequently optioned to the Triple–A Jacksonville Jumbo Shrimp.

 Hitting and fielding profile

 Driscoll exhibits a patient approach at the plate, demonstrating good bat-to-ball skills and the ability to spray the ball to all fields.
 He covers the plate well and is adept at fighting off pitches with two strikes.
 While his power is more gap-oriented than home run-centric, he possesses average raw power.

-Defensively, Driscoll is athletic enough to handle duties behind the plate and in corner outfield positions.
+Defensively, Driscoll is athletic to handle duties behind the plate and in corner outfield positions.
 He receives well as a catcher and has a strong arm capable of throwing out runners and making plays from the outfield.
 His speed is adequate for a catcher but may limit his range in the outfield.